boadley/SplashyCM/README.md

 # Splash CM: Installation & Usage Guide

 Welcome!
-This guide will walk you through installing, activating, and configuring the Splash CM to perfectly match your engagement style.
+This guide will walk you through installing, activating, and configuring the Splash CM extension to perfectly match your engagement style.

 ## ⭐ Prerequisites

 *   **Google Chrome** (or a Chromium-based browser like Brave or Edge).
-*   The **`x-pro-ai-bot.zip`** file you received after purchase.
+*   Download **`SplashyCM_extension.zip`** file. [**Click to download SplashyCM_extension.zip**](https://github.com/boadley/SplashyCM/releases/download/v1.0.0/SplashyCM_extension.zip).
 *   Your personal **API Key**, which was sent to your email.

 ---

 ## Step 1: Download & Unzip the Extension

-1. Locate the `x-pro-ai-bot.zip` file on your computer.
+1. Locate the `SplashyCM_extension.zip` file on your computer.
 2.  **Unzip/Extract** the file.
 This will create a new folder.
 Remember where you saved this folder, as you will need it shortly.

 > **Important:** You are not installing the `.zip` file itself, but rather loading the entire **unzipped folder** into Chrome.